 - CBT has exhibited significant efficacy in the treatment of social anxiety disorder.
 It is observed that the effect sizes are usually larger in studies that utilized both exposure and cognitive restructuring than those that excluded one or the other.

-- Internet-based CBT has also been found to be effective in the reduction of anxiety symptoms.
+- Internet-based CBT for anxiety has also been found to be effective in the reduction of symptoms.
 This is especially important because more and more therapy is being conducted online.
 This may include face-to-face virtual therapy as well as texting and other internet tools.
-It appears that the effectiveness of CBT principles can transfer to the online medium.
+It appears that the effectiveness of CBT for anxiety principles can transfer to the online medium.

 - CBT resources are everywhere.
 It is easy to find a workbook or worksheet to work on your anxiety with or without a therapist.
 But does self-help CBT work for anxiety?
 The short answer is yes.
 Individuals using self-help resources for anxiety disorders have found a moderate effect in the reduction of anxiety symptoms.

-There is no shortage of CBT resources for anxiety disorders.
+There is no shortage of CBT for anxiety resources.
 Type it in on any search engine and you are going to get an abundance of options.
 One of the strengths of CBT is that it is readily available for self-help and also as a part of formal psychotherapy.

 The following are some recommended resources:

-- This webpage from the University of Washington Harborview Medical Center has links to numerous CBT worksheets and anxiety information for therapists and clients alike.
+- This webpage from the University of Washington Harborview Medical Center has links to numerous CBT for anxiety worksheets and anxiety information for therapists and clients alike.
 And it is free.

-- Psychology Tools is not free but they have 137 CBT resources for anxiety, including books, informational handouts, exercise worksheets, and even audio recordings for practicing relaxation and mindfulness.
+- Psychology Tools is not free but they have 137 CBT for anxiety resources, including books, informational handouts, exercise worksheets, and even audio recordings for practicing relaxation and mindfulness.